Invoice Factoring for Small Businesses

 Another reason businesses choose invoice financing over factoring is that financing tends to be more transparent in terms of fees and repayment policies.
 This transparency means fewer opportunities for surprises, and more accurate predictions of future expenses.
 Invoicing financing is a valuable tool for you, if you are running a growing company and are looking for more control over your cash flow.

 The Fundbox application and repayment processes are examples of transparency.
 With Fundbox, there are no subscription, prepayment, or inactivity fees, and you only pay when you draw.
-You can even use our rate calculator to get an estimate of your financing plan.
 Depending on the value of your invoices, Fundbox fees start at 4.66% of the drawn funds.
 There is no early payment penalty: you actually pay fewer fees when you pay off your entire balance early.